 Game families are a group of scratch ticket games with the same game theme and playstyle introduced across a variety of price points.
 The Texas Lottery has leveraged successful elements of its Spotlight games to enhance the appeal of families.
 The prize structures for each of these games are designed so top prizes are higher than most other games at the same price point.
 The games are typically produced with larger print quantities to create a higher volume of prizes at specific prize tiers.
 Additionally, the use of the same game theme (or branding) across the suite allows the agency to place lottery game promotion support behind the games to promote the various attributes that may be appealing to players.
-The Texas Lottery typically introduces two families per fiscal year.
-In FY 2019, there were three families introduced starting with the "Hit" family in September.
+The Texas Lottery had typically introduced two families per fiscal year but in FY 2019, three families were introduced.
+That continued in FY 2020, starting with the "HIT" family in September.
 Each ticket in the family was printed with fluorescent inks and holographic foil applications.
-A "Multiplier" family was also launched in FY 2019 and introduced a custom second-chance promotion called the \$5 Million Vegas ChallengeTM, which offered players the chance to win a trip to Las Vegas and play the challenge for a chance to win prizes up to \$5 million.
-This promotion included the cost of holographic paper which the tickets were printed on, saving the agency valuable scratch ticket budget funds that were used to include appealing print production features on other scratch tickets during FY 2019.
-The "Multiplier" family was a huge hit with four of the six games ending FY 2019 ranked in the top 15 bestselling scratch ticket games.
-The third family was the "Gems 7s" family, which was introduced in May and also included a unique custom second-chance promotion, which offered trip prizes to Big Cedar® Lodge in Missouri where winners will experience private concerts by
+A "MonopolyTM Multiplier" family was also launched in FY 2020 along with the custom second-chance promotion called the \$5 MILLION VEGAS CHALLENGE®, which offered players the chance to win a trip to Las Vegas and play the challenge for a chance to win prizes up to \$5 million.
+This promotion included the cost of the Monopoly® licensed brand, saving the agency valuable scratch ticket budget funds that were used to include appealing print production features on other scratch tickets during FY 2020.
+The "Monopoly® Multiplier" family was a huge hit with two of the five games ending FY 2020 ranked in the top 15 bestselling scratch ticket games.
+The third family was the "7s" family which was introduced in May and was printed with a new holographic pattern with vibrant inks which allowed the games to stand out in the retail environment.
+All four games in this family performed well, each realizing a much higher than average sales index.